 The time to decide you want to be a commercial agent is BEFORE you have a prospect.

 With few exceptions, agents don’t accidentally specialize.
 It takes a deliberate decision and discipline.
 Agents need to choose business types they are comfortable with and have carrier appetites for.
 Then, just as with personal lines, they’ll need a marketing plan.

 Specializing in commercial insurance isn’t easy.
 But the benefits are worth it, and Firefly can give you the carriers and support you need to succeed.
 Ready to grow?
-Learn more about working with Firefly or join our Facebook group to connect with agents like yourself.
+Learn more about working with Firefly.